 In relation to the disadvantages of working from home, loneliness, and lack of exercise, you can definitely plan to remedy that by blocking it in.

 Once you have time blocked your day with your non-negotiable responsibilities, look for any blocks in your day you’re not using for anything.
 This is your opportunity to schedule in time for YOU.
 Use these to organize a lunch with a friend, a date with your husband, or participate in a book club to combat loneliness.
 To make sure you’re moving throughout the day, schedule a half-hour walk or 45 minutes at your local gym.

 You will be doing a world of wonders for your physical health as well as your mental health!

 Time blocking these activities will help balance your life out.
 You will start to feel less stressed and find more happiness in your life when you prioritize your needs and treat your well-being as a non-negotiable.

-Working from home shouldn’t negatively impact your well-being.
-Once you learn the art of time blocking you will notice that you actually have more time to do what is important to YOU.
+Working from home shouldn’t negatively impact your mental and physical well-being.
+Once you get the hang of time blocking you’ll notice you actually have more time to do what is important to YOU.

 Your happiness and health should come before anything else.
-While that is easier said than done, it’s seriously something that shouldn’t be ignored.
+While that’s easier said than done, it’s seriously something that shouldn’t be ignored.